cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 ## `ReactionSimulator` class: Base class for simulations.

 This class is a base class for `DeterministicSimulator` and `StochasticSimulator`.
+Common methods like validating arguments and saving data are implemented.

 ## `StochasticSimulator` class: Class for stochastic simulation